nymtech/nym/documentation/operators/src/testing/prometheus-grafana.md

 #### Setup of the part to be monitored

-If you run monitoring and node on different VPS, this step needs to be done on the VPS with the running node.
-In case you do it on the same VPS, skip directly to step 9.
+If you run a monitoring stack and your node on two different VPS, the steps 8 and 9 need to be done on the VPS with the running node.
+In case you do it on the same VPS, skip directly to step 10 and continue.

 8. Install git
 ```sh